ykhadilkar/local-tap/README.md

    catalog entry.
 After registration, you can navigate to the app in the software catalog, and everything should work just fine, such as app live view, etc.

+## Validate the Installation of TAP with Testing Pipeline
+1. The `dev` folder contains a namespace labeled for TAP namespace provisioner.
+Run `kubectl apply -f dev/namespace.yaml` to create the namespace.
+2.

 ## Debug the Installation

 There is a set of scripts starting in the 20 range that you can use to debug the state of the